 - Statistics and the two psychology prerequisites do not have to be completed at the time of application.

 - Competitive GRE General Test Scores no more than five years old.
 The three sections required are verbal reasoning, quantitative reasoning, and analytical writing.
 Be sure to use the UTC PTCAS Code 0464.
 A minimum 3.0 analytical writing score is required for regular decision applicants.
 There is no minimum verbal and quantitative score required, but the score is weighed heavily as part of the admissions process.
 Early decision requires a minimum 3.5 analytical writing score.
 The analytical writing score is also factored into the admissions decision.
 You are permitted to take the GRE multiple times; scores must be reported through PTCAS.

 - Two PTCAS references, including one from a licensed physical therapist.

 - PT observation hours.
+Observation hours are required.
 A minimum number of hours are not recommended or required.

 - Essential Functions - Physical therapy students must be able to perform, with or without reasonable accommodations, each of these essential functions in order to fully participate in our program (including clinical experiences) and successfully complete the requirements for a doctorate degree in physical therapy.
 Applicants are asked to certify that they are able to complete each of these essential functions as a PT student with or without reasonable accommodations as part of the PTCAS application.